johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-01-typescript-eslint-with-jsdoc-js/index.md

 description: 'You can use typescript-eslint with JSDoc JavaScript to get the benefits of linting powered by type information in a JavaScript codebase; this post shows you how.'
 ---

-It's possible to statically type check a JavaScript codebase with TypeScript with JSDoc annotation.
-[Read this post to learn more.](../2021-11-22-typescript-vs-jsdoc-javascript/index.md) It's possible to go a little further, and use `typescript-eslint` to lint your codebase with the benefits of type information.
+It's possible to statically type check a JavaScript codebase with TypeScript with JSDoc annotations.
+It's possible to go a little further, and use `typescript-eslint` to lint your codebase with the benefits of type information.
 This post will show you how to set this up and talk about some of the gotchas.

 ![title image reading "typescript-eslint with JSDoc JavaScript" with a typescript-eslint logo and TypeScript logo](title-image.png)